Command17/Magnetizing/README.md

 ![directional_block_magnet_showcase](assets/directional_block_magnet_sc.gif)

 These magnets attract/repel entities in a line up to 10 blocks long in only one direction.
-You can yet again change the range by right-clicking the block.
+You can, yet again, change the range by right-clicking the block.

 ### Item Magnets

 ![blue_item_magnet_showcase](assets/blue_item_magnet_sc.gif)
 ![red_item_magnet_showcase](assets/red_item_magnet_sc.gif)

-Item magnets fit in inventory and are perfect for picking up many items on the ground or pushing them away.
+Item magnets fit in your inventory and are perfect for picking up many items on the ground or pushing them away.
 They work similar to block magnets, but only attract/repel items from the ground.

 The range can be changed by sneaking and right-clicking with the item.